rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-clusters-from-hosted-kubernetes-providers/aks.md

 - Your subscription ID
 - Your tenant ID
-- An app ID (also called a client ID)
+- Client ID (also known as app ID)
 - Client secret
 - A resource group